VW's bestselling Audi under microscope after EU emissions tests

 Signs of further emissions irregularities come at a bad time for VW as it tries to negotiate a deal with U.S. authorities on possible buybacks and fixes for about 80,000 polluting Audi, Porsche and VW 3-litre vehicles.

-Reporting by Alissa De Carbonnel and Tom Koerkemeier; Additional reporting by Jan Schwartz and Andreas Cremer.; Writing by Andreas Cremer; Editing by David Goodman and Adrian Croft
+Reporting by Alissa De Carbonnel and Tom Koerkemeier; Additional reporting by Jan Schwartz; Writing by Andreas Cremer; Editing by David Goodman